 instructors will need to contact their dean or chair.
 Their supervisor

 can register them for the certification through the Distance Education office.
 For more information, go to the Online Teaching Certification Information Website.

 - What Instructional Technology tools are available to faculty at Santa Ana College?
 Faculty

 have access to a variety of hardware and software tools through the

 Distance Education office.
-Available software includes Lynda.com, TurnItIn.com, NBC Learn videos, Intelecom videos, Relay screen capture and video recorder, YouTube, Camtasia Studio screen capture and video editing, Articulate Storyline 2, Articulate Studio '13, and others.
-Available hardware include limited numbers of iPads, hot spots, WACOM tablets, headsets / microphones, and webcams.
+Available software includes Lynda.com, TurnItIn.com, NBC Learn videos, Intelecom videos, Screencast-O-Matic screen capture and video recorder, YouTube, Articulate Storyline 2, Articulate Studio '13, and others.
+Available hardware include limited numbers of hot spots, headsets/microphones, and webcams.
 Contact the Distance Education office if you are interested in using any of the instructional technology tools for more information and availability.

 - How do I get access to instructional technology tools?
 Faculty interested in available instructional technology should contact the Distance Education Office at (714) 564-6725 or DistEd@sac.edu for more information about how to obtain access the instructional technology.